PinChunPai/Cat_breeds_classification/README.md

 </p>

 ## Dataset
-The images used for fune tuning model is obtained from [Kaggle](https://www.kaggle.com/datasets/knucharat/pop-cats).
+The images used for fine tuning model is obtained from [Kaggle](https://www.kaggle.com/datasets/knucharat/pop-cats).
 It contains 20 common breeds of cat, each containing 500 jpg images.
 1. Abyssinian
 2. American Curl
 3. American Shorthair